A05annex/SwervePathPlanning/README.md

 ### Path Description Format

+*To be written.*

 ### Path Description Example

+*To be written.*

+### Using a Path Description in Your Autonomous

+*To be written.*

 ## Robot Description

 The robot is described in a <tt>.json</tt> file read into the path planner and displayed as the robot during the path planning, as well as providing the drive geometry and max speed for the modules of the swerve drive.
-Having a good description of the robot is helpful in detecting collisions or near collisions between the robot and game elements.
+Having a good description of the robot is helpful in identifying when the planned path exceeds the capability of the robot (i.e. it just cannot go that fast), and detecting collisions or near collisions between the robot and game elements.

 ### Robot Description Format